When you start lifting weights, your main priority should be to get stronger, but you shouldn’t worry about how your strength compares to others.

 There are a few ways to go about this, but the simplest is to focus on whatever you’re worst at.

-For example, if your bench press is your best lift according to the strength standards, but you still want your chest to grow more than your legs, back, or shoulders, then it makes sense to focus on improving your bench versus your squat, deadlift, or overhead press.
+For instance, if your bench press is your best lift according to the strength standards, but you still want your chest to grow more than your legs, back, or shoulders, then it makes sense to focus on improving your bench versus your squat, deadlift, or overhead press.

-Once you’ve decided what exercise to focus on, a good rule of thumb is to try to move up one category from where you are now.
-Once you reach the next category, move up again.
-If you reach the Advanced category, though, you may want to set smaller goals such as “add 10 pounds to my bench.”
+Once you’ve decided what exercise to focus on, a good goal to aim for is to try to move up one category from where you are now.
+Bear in mind, though, that the closer you get to your genetic potential, the longer it’ll take to “level up.”

+For example, let’s say you weigh 148 pounds and can overhead press 95 pounds, putting you in the Novice category.
 If you were to lose 16 pounds and get your body weight to 132, you’d only have to add 10 pounds to your overhead press to bump yourself up to the Intermediate category.

 If you want to learn the best ways to do that, check out these articles: